Antrikshy/antrikshy.github.io/_posts/2014-09-01-the-absolute-noob-guide-to-hosting-a-personal-website-or-blog-on-github-pages-part-1.md

 Let me get you straight.
 You can set your own personal website up without coding or web design skills for cheap or free.
 While I will explore several options in this post, I will also tell you how get your site up and running, with a custom domain (like www.yourname.com) for **around US$10 a year**.
 If you are okay with a simple, elegant design (it's all the rage these days), it's even easier. **You can also have a personal blog inside it if you want.**

-In this two-part series, I will teach you how to set up a basic website using [Jekyll](http://jekyllrb.com), a blog-ready, static website framework that works really well with [GitHub Pages](http://pages.github.com), our host of choice.
+In this three-part series, I will teach you how to set up a basic website using [Jekyll](http://jekyllrb.com), a blog-ready, static website framework that works really well with [GitHub Pages](http://pages.github.com), our host of choice.

 If you have the skills to design a website on your own, you can still use this guide to learn how to host it on GitHub Pages for free and even link it with a custom domain.